-• Deferred Matters
+Deferred Matters

 The Campbelltown LGA has a number of areas that are labelled as Deferred Matters in the CLEP 2015.
-These lots are subject to controls from the previous CLEP 2002 and in one case under interim Development order No.15 (IDO 15).
-As part of this proposal it is proposed to provide deferred matters with zoning that is equivalent under the CLEP 2015 and provide minimum lot size and maximum height of buildings mapping consistent with the other like areas subject to CLEP 2015..
-Amended mapping for the deferred matters will be provided prior to public exhibition should the proposal receive a gateway determination.
-Further details are outlined below.
+These lots are subject to controls from the previous CLEP 2002 and in one case under interim Development order No.15 (IDO 15) and Campbelltown Local Environmental Plan - District 8 (Central Hills Lands).
+As part of this planning proposal it is intended to provide deferred matters with zoning that is equivalent under the CLEP 2015 and provide minimum lot size and maximum height of buildings mapping consistent with the other like areas subject to CLEP 2015.